-9 Things You Didn’t See on TV at the 2017 American Music Awards
+9 Things You Didn't See on TV at the 2017 American Music Awards

 6. Not a Happy Camper: During a commercial break, Jamie Foxx, who was seated in the second row, was on the phone talking to someone while sitting next to his daughter Corinne Foxx.
 The model was eyeballing him and did not look pleased that her dad was talking on the phone.
 See, stars are like us!

-Foxx also complimented Demi Lovato after her performance and gave her a kiss on the cheek.
+Foxx also complimented Lovato after her performance and gave her a kiss on the cheek.

 7. His Name is Jonas: Nick Jonas was the only one standing and dancing during Macklemore's and Skylar Grey's performance of "Glorious."
 Despite being the only one up on his feet, the "Jealous" singer was loving the performance and all about dancing with himself.